 This course has been designed to develop the skills and knowledge of students to be physically active for life.
 Students will perform a variety of tasks that will develop leadership, collaboration and communication skills within team environments.
+Students will also explore the local environment to discover physical activity facilities that are available.
 The units will be designed throughout the year to develop the literacy of students.

-Students will develop the physical and social skills for participating in a variety of sports and games.
+Students will develop the physical and social skills for participating in a variety of sports and games within their community.
 Students will engage in the following units for the Movement and Physical Activity component of this subject: